Radiography School 2018-2019 Student Handbook

 ● The communities of interest will appraise their level of satisfaction with the program (Program Effectiveness).

 The University of Akron (UA) Radiography program came about as the consolidation of multiple hospital-based Radiography programs; each local hospital had their own Radiography program which was a highly inefficient use of hospital resources.
 By the early part of his century most of those programs had closed.
-But in 2000 Akron General Medical Center (AGMC) and Summa Health Systems (SUMMA) consolidated their clinical resources with Children's Hospital's Medical Center (CHMCA) to form the CHMCA Radiography School.
+But in 2000 Akron General Medical Center (AGMC) and Summa Health Systems (SUMMA) consolidated their clinical resources with Children's Hospital's Medical Center (CHMCA) to form the CHMCA Radiography Program.
 Chartered since 1958, CHMCA sponsored the program until the Summer/2016 when the program was turned over to the UA.
 During that time the CHMCA Radiography program was extremely successful in producing a 95% pass rate for first-time test takers on The American Registry of Radiologic Technologists (ARRT) licensing examination (the ARRT national average was only 90%).

+In 2016, the UA took over the administration of the hospital-based CHMCA Radiography program.
 Now a college-based Radiography program, the UA has an on-campus, energized radiographic lab and utilizes Clinical Education Centers (CEC) within the AGMC, CHMCA, & SUMMA medical groups.